miguel-ozana/miguel-ozana/README.md

 # About me 👋🏻
-Hey there! 👋🏻 I'm Miguel Ozana, a full-stack developer with a passion for web developmen.
+Hey there! 👋🏻 I'm Miguel Ozana, a full-stack developer with a passion for web development.

 # Skills 🛠️
 <div>